-My new novel ‘The Toast of Brighton’ is out later this year, so sign up to my newsletter for advance chapters and a launch price offer.
+My new novel ‘Rebuilding Alexandra Small’ is out early next year, so sign up to my newsletter for advance chapters and a launch price offer.

-> Online Lisa runs a theatre box office in Manchester.
+Online Lisa runs a theatre box office in Manchester.
 She lives in Scandi-chic minimalist bliss with her gay best friend.
 She’s sorted and she knows it.
 Offline Lisa stumbles from drunken mishap to career-threatening dinner party.

 Somewhat the worse for wear at a New Year staff party, Andy and Lisa make resolutions.
 She’ll find love, he’ll find fame.
 And it was all going so well until she invented a husband.

 Short stories to warm your heart at the coldest time of the year.
 From the stress of keeping up with the Denby-Smyths to full-on hostilities (briefly) set aside, Mo gives you his very special look at Christmas.

 There’s even one story suitable for the kiddies.